 In fact, many of these products still offer a sonic cleaning action, but the technology gives an additional dimension, and improvement to the cleaning results.

 These technologies are different to the ultrasonic technology which is the main focus of this article.

 It is worth being aware of these though because it is very easy to get confused and misunderstand what exactly is on offer, with so many competing brands and products.

 Whilst ultrasonic toothbrushes have been shown on a limited scale to be effective (1 & 2) the reality is that few such toothbrushes are available to buy.

 The market is dominated by sonic toothbrushes, notably those from the largest household brands.

-At the time of writing we couldn’t find any of these brushes available with UK retailers, but we did see all of them available on eBay — you can check them out on the following links:
+At the time of writing, I couldn’t find any of these brushes available with UK retailers.

 If you’re not specifically looking for ultrasonic, but rather a ‘standard’ electric toothbrush, check out our post that looks at the best sonic toothbrushes.